Building a get-home bag is one thing, but if you are wondering how to build a small get-home bag, that is something

 Get Home Bag Food

 What types of food should go into a get-home bag?
 We have some suggestions.

-Personally, I think get home bag should be ready to eat.
+I think get-home bag should be ready to eat.
 I shouldn’t need to stop and boil water for a freeze-dried entree.

 Ready-to-eat foods are especially important with kids.
 I can hand my child a piece of jerky and she can keep walking.

-Same with myself, I’m not interested in stopping to have a quick meal.
-If I have to walk home because of an emergency, I’m not sure I’m going to want to be stopping anywhere for any extended period of time.
+Same with myself, I’m not interested in stopping for a quick meal.
+If I have to walk home because of an emergency, I’m not sure I’m going to want to be stopping anywhere for an extended period of time.